azizulhoq/azizul-hoq-shamim-frontend/README.md

 	|__package.json
 ```
 # Guideline Problem 1
-1.Enter problem-1 folder and open index.html on your browser
+1. Enter problem-1 folder and open index.html on your browser
-2.[Project modification] Enter the problem-1 folder and run command
+2. [Project modification] Enter the problem-1 folder and run command
 ```
 npm install
 ```